Ivo-Balbaert/The_Way_to_Jai/book/8_Structuring_the_code_of_a_project.md

-# Chapter 8 – Structuring code
+# Chapter 8 – Structuring a project's code

 In § 3.2.2 we saw how we can import a module in our project by using `#import`.
 When an identifier for a type, variable or procedure is encountered while compiling, the compiler first looks in the current source file.
 Then it searches the imported modules (if any, see § 8.1), and it also searches the loaded files (see § 8.2)

-## 8.1 Structuring modules
+## 8.1 Structuring with modules
 Modules mostly contain code that is commonly used to provide basic functionality, what in most languages is called the _standard library_.
 For example: to use the `print` function we had to import the _Basic_ module with `#import "Basic";`.

 Modules are stored in the _jai\modules_ folder.